 Bruins Offer 2027 Four-Star OL

 The UCLA Bruins recently extended an offer to 2027 four-star offensive tackle Joshua Sam-Epelle, he announced via X, formerly known as Twitter.
-One of the top offensive lineman in the state is gaining a ton of interest and the Bruins seek to emerge as the favorite.
+One of the top offensive linemen in the state is gaining a ton of interest, and the Bruins seek to emerge as the favorite.

-The four-star prospect is a native of Douglasville, Georgia, standing 6-9, 325-pounds.
-He is a featured offensive tackle that has the more success being an outside blocker, setting the edge, and protecting the quarterback.
+The four-star prospect is a native of Douglasville, Georgia, standing 6-9, 325 pounds.
+He is a featured offensive tackle who has had more success being an outside blocker, setting the edge, and protecting the quarterback.

 He helped lead his high school to an 11-3 record with a loss in the state semifinals.
 He showed an elite ability to separate defenders with his arm length and strength, keeping them from getting inside and making a play.
 His size is a massive help, being a 6-9 tackle is very impressive.

-UCLA's first-year offensive line coach Andy Kwon has a familiarity with the state of Georgia after being a first team All-Sun Belt selection in 2016 as a center for the Georgia Southern Eagles.
+UCLA's first-year offensive line coach Andy Kwon has familiarity with the state of Georgia after being a first-team All-Sun Belt selection in 2016 as a center for the Georgia Southern Eagles.
 Being very comfortable with the area, it makes it much easier for Kwon to recruit in that state.

-Make sure that you follow us on X (Twitter) @UCLAInsideronSI and @tcav30 and never miss UCLA Bruins breaking news story ever again.
-Stories posted daily regarding all of your favorite Bruins teams and up-to-date breaking news.
+Make sure that you follow us on X (Twitter) @UCLAInsideronSI and @tcav30 and never miss a UCLA Bruins breaking news story ever again.

 Please let us know your thoughts on Sam-Epelle's recruitment and the future of UCLA Bruins football when you like and follow our Facebook page WHEN YOU CLICK RIGHT HERE